Cookies help us deliver our services.

 My homebrew career began in 1965 with a 15-meter and 20-meter linear amplifier based on an Eimac 4-250A tube.
 My mom and dad had no idea how dangerous 3000 volts was in the hands of a 15 year old!
 I did win a scholarship from the Rotary Club because of that project.
 Homebrewing remains a favorite part of the hobby, especially if a microprocessor is involved!

 I was a field applications engineer (FAE) for Motorola/Freescale Semiconductor for nearly 40 years and I retired in 2015.
 I decided to become active in Amateur Radio again.
 I now use a Kenwood TS-890S with a Kenwood TM-281 for 2-meter FM.
-I have an Alpha 8410 amplifier with a Henry 2K Classic for a spare, a K4KIO HexBeam at 50' and a Hy-Gain AV-680 vertical antenna atop a 21' mast.
+I have an Alpha 8410 amplifier and a Henry 2K Classic for backup, a K4KIO HexBeam at 50 feet and a 40/30-meter fan inverted V with the apex at 50 feet.
+A Palstar AT5K tuner keeps the rig happy, if needed.
 A homebrew copper cactus J-pole for 2-meters rounds out the antennas.
+I just added a Telepost LP-500 station monitor to make sure that I have a clean signal.

-My other passion (other than my wife of over 47 years) is big game hunting in Africa, with hunting in North America keeping me occupied when I can't be there!
+Another passion (other than my wife of almost 50 years) is big game hunting in Africa, with hunting in North America keeping me occupied when I can't be there!

 73,